-Juliet Cherry features showy clusters of fragrant white flowers along the branches in mid spring.
+Valentine Cherry features showy clusters of fragrant white flowers along the branches in mid spring.
 It has green deciduous foliage.
 The glossy oval leaves turn yellow in fall.
-The fruits are showy dark red drupes carried in abundance from mid to late summer.
+The fruits are showy cherry red drupes carried in abundance in late summer.
+The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

-Juliet Cherry fruit Photo courtesy of NetPS Plant Finder
+Valentine Cherry fruit Photo courtesy of NetPS Plant Finder

-Juliet Cherry flowers Photo courtesy of NetPS Plant Finder
+Valentine Cherry fruit Photo courtesy of NetPS Plant Finder

 This is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a high maintenance plant that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration:
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration;